Installing SAS and Thunderbolt LTO tape drives

 Problem writing file 'Socket is not connected' (57)

-Problem writing file 'Input/output error' (5)
+Problem reading/writing file 'Input/output error' (5)

 This could be a SAS/FC interface, LTO drive or tape issue, to troubleshoot follow these steps.
+This is specifically for ATTO hardware, but it is a similar process for other SAS interfaces.

 • Eject all tapes